Five Proven Steps for Successful B2B Content Marketing

 Need help planning and producing the content that will support your annual marketing objectives?
 We know content marketing and content development is hard and takes both time and discipline.
 That’s why we’re here to help.

-C.E.K. & Partners is a woman-owned brand and strategic communications firm based in Atlanta, GA.
-As a content marketing agency our writing lab supports strategic communications including content development for media relations, research reports, white papers, case studies, websites, solution sheets, infographics, articles, newsletters, blogs and more.
+C.E.K. & Partners is a woman-owned branding, strategic communications and market research firm based in Atlanta, GA.
+For your content marketing needs our writing lab supports strategic communications including content development for media relations, research reports, white papers, case studies, websites, solution sheets, infographics, articles, newsletters, blogs and more.
+Here's a look at some of work for industry leaders like TSYSand Interface.

-And, clients lean on our market research team for capturing data and insights to inform reports, as well as for design and creative solutions!
+Clients turn to our market research team for capturing data and insights to inform their content, as well as to inform marketing plans, creative campaigns and positioning their product.